 Benchmarks & Performance Analysis

-Here are our results of thirty-two games and 2 synthetics compared between GeForce 350.12 WHQL drivers, and GeForce 352.86 WHQL drivers using both GTXes.
-Each set of WHQL drivers is compared against the other in adjoining results column and the higher performance number is in bold.
+Here are our results of thirty-two games and 2 synthetics compared between GeForce 347.09 WHQL and GeForce 347.52 WHQL drivers using the GTX 980 and between 347.25 and 347.52 using the GTX 970.
+Each set of WHQL drivers is compared against the other in the two results column and the higher performance number is in bold.
 If there is a tie, both results are given in bold type.

-So far, we would recommend upgrading to the latest GeForce 352.86 driver because there are generally incremental advantages, and no large performance-impacting negatives that we encountered.
-It is also the driver to use for the latest really fun games that we are playing including the Witcher 3.
-It appears that Nvidia intends to release a WHQL driver with each new major PC release and we are looking forward to evaluating the next one.
+So far, we would recommend upgrading to the latest GeForce 347.52 driver because there are some advantages, and no large performance-impacting negatives that we encountered.
+It is also the driver to use for the latest really fun games that we are playing.